qmk/qmk_firmware/docs/feature_joystick.md

-## Joystick HID Device
+## Joystick

-The keyboard can be made to be recognized as a joystick HID device by the Operating System.
+The keyboard can be made to be recognized as a joystick HID device by the operating system.

-This is enabled by adding the following to `rules.mk`
+This is enabled by adding the following to `rules.mk`:

 ```makefile
 JOYSTICK_ENABLE = yes